halevans/Ski-Map-App/README.md

 ### Bugs

-- The "X" close button symbol in the top right of the MapModal (i.e. the pop-up when you click on a resort card) does not work -- closing must be done using the "Close" button in the bottom right of the pop-up.
+- The "X" close button symbol in the top right of the MapModal (i.e. the pop-up when you click on a resort card) does not work -- closing must be done using the "Close" button in the bottom right of the pop-up
-    - It appears to be due to conflict between the `e.stopPropagation()` and the fact that no event is passed to the method.
+    - It appears to be due to conflict between the `e.stopPropagation()` and the fact that no event is passed to the method
+    - The `closeButton` property could be removed from MapModal to rectify this from a UI perspective while a solution is found
 - On clicking on a Map (i.e. opening MapModal component) the console provides a warning of `React does not recognize the 'skiMap' prop on a DOM element.
 If you intentionally want it to appear in the DOM as a custom attribute, spell it as lowercase 'skimap' instead.
-If you accidentally passed it from a parent component, remove it from the DOM element`.
+If you accidentally passed it from a parent component, remove it from the DOM element.`
-- The prop for the high-resolution `img` for the MapModal should be `{this.props.skiMap.media.original.url}`, rather than `{this.props.skiMap.media.image.url}`.
+- The prop for the high-resolution `img` for the MapModal should be `{this.props.skiMap.media.original.url}`, rather than `{this.props.skiMap.media.image.url}.`
-    - The images doesn't load due to a CORBs issue: `Cross-Origin Read Blocking (CORB) blocked cross-origin response https://skimap.org/data/987/3535/1669939931.pdf with MIME type application/pdf.`
+    - The images do not load due to a CORBs issue: `Cross-Origin Read Blocking (CORB) blocked cross-origin response https://skimap.org/data/987/3535/1669939931.pdf with MIME type application/pdf.`
-    - Using `media.image.url` instead renders an image, however not all elements in the skiMap array have entries for `media.image.url` (i.e. some are null), whereas for `media.original.url` do -- the CORBs issue should therefore be investigated.
+    - Using `media.image.url` instead renders an image, however not all elements in the skiMap array have entries for `media.image.url` (i.e. some are null), whereas for `media.original.url` do -- the CORBs issue should therefore be investigated

 ## Final Product

 ## Future Improvements

+- Incorporating a larger API database.
+Currently, the data is limited to Zermatt only for building, testing and for loading speed purposes (the [full list of every ski area on the site](https://skimap.org/SkiAreas/index.json) > 5 seconds to load each time)
 - Deploying to GitHib Pages instead of Netlify.
 Following these instructions almost got it working.
 Just needed to amend navigation errors (i.e. it would chop off `/Ski-Map-App`
     - https://stackoverflow.com/questions/72251483/home-component-is-not-rendering-when-the-app-loads-on-github-pages-but-loading-o
     - https://github.com/rafgraph/spa-github-pages#usage-instructions